Form 60: Who Should File, How to Fill & Download Form 60 Online

 What if I make an incorrect declaration on Form 60?

-Providing incorrect information on PAN Form 60 can lead to imprisonment for a period of 3 months to 2 years, as well as the imposition of a fine.
+Providing incorrect information on PAN Form 60 can result in imprisonment for 3 months to 2 years and the imposition of a fine.

 What if I make a wrong declaration on Form 60 for amounts exceeding Rs.
 25 lakh?